 - Make you irritable and aggressive

 The question, ‘how long does coke last?’ kind of depends.
-If you snort a line, the high lasts between 20 to 30 minutes.
+If you snort a line of coke, the high lasts between 20 to 30 minutes.
 If you smoke crack, the high peaks for about two minutes and lasts for about 10 minutes overall.

 Because the coke high is so short, there’s a temptation to reach for more as soon as the high ends.
-But coke is notoriously expensive, so you could spend a LOT doing this.
-Also, your body builds up a resistance quickly, so you have to take more and more every time.
+But coke is notoriously expensive, so your bank account will be crying by the end of night.
+Also, your body builds up a resistance quickly meaning you have to take more and more every time.

 What’s the comedown like?

-It comes on very quickly, as the effects of the drug are so short-lived.
-The natural reaction to this is “GIVE ME MORE COKE NOW, PLEASE”, which can be a tough urge to fight.
+The natural reaction to the comedown is “GIVE ME MORE COKE NOW, PLEASE”, which can be a tough urge to fight.
 After a coke binge, you can feel sad for a few days afterwards.
 You can also feel like you’ve got a bad cold or flu.

 Yes.
 Your next question is probably, ‘how addictive is cocaine?’
 Very.
-It’s psychologically addictive because the high is strong and so short-lived you have to take more every time to get the same effect.
+It’s psychologically addictive because the high is so strong and so short-lived that you have to take more every time to get the same effect.
 This causes long-term effects such as addiction and health problems.

 Crack is even more addictive because the high is shorter and people take more to avoid the ‘crash’.